keunwoochoi/perceptual_weighting/README.md

-# pat
+# perceptual_weighting
-pat is a psyacoustic toolbox and now supports loudness compensation for time-frequency representation. by Keunwoo Choi (keunwoo.choi@qmul.ac.uk)
+perceptual_weighting: loudness compensation for time-frequency representation. by Keunwoo Choi (keunwoo.choi@qmul.ac.uk)

 # What does it do?